Data protection (GDPR) policy

 Personal data within the respective legislative and regulatory provisions covers ‘any data that can be used to identify a living individual either directly or indirectly’.
 Individuals can be identified by various means including but not limited to, their address, telephone number or e-mail address.
 Anonymised or aggregated data is not regulated by the provisions, providing the anonymisation or aggregation of the data is irreversible.

 This document defines the data protection policy for the NHSCFA.
-It applies to all person-identifiable information obtained and processed by the organisation and its employees.
+It applies to all person-identifiable information obtained and processed by the organisation and its staff.

 It sets out:

 The objective of this policy is to ensure the protection of NHSCFA’s information in accordance with relevant legislation, namely: